Saurabh5240/InverseRunner-Prototype/README.md

 # InverseRunner-Prototype
-- This is a prototype of Inverse Runner game with similar features , created for "How to Abroad".
+- This is a prototype of Inverse Runner game with similar features , created for "How to Abroad".(Assignment)
 - This Game has following features ---
    1.The player jumps on left click and shoots on right click.
    2.The score increases with the maount of time player survives.